ArthurvdT/capillaroscopy/README.md

 4. **Annotate inside the 1 mm square.** Only mark structures within the grid square, since the counts are reported per millimetre.
 Keys 1 to 6: capillary, giant, abnormal shape 1, abnormal shape 2, haemorrhage, measure.
 Ctrl+Z undoes, Delete removes the selected item.
 5. **Export.** "Excel block" copies a 5 by 16 table for one visit.
+"Save patient (ZIP)" writes a ZIP for the current patient only; "Save all (ZIP)" does the same for every patient loaded.
-"Save all (ZIP)" writes the annotated images, both CSV files and the project file.
+   Each ZIP contains the annotated images, both CSV files and the project file.

 Work is saved automatically into `project.json` inside the linked folder, every few seconds.

+## 6. Scale calibration

+Pixels mean nothing until the tool knows how large one pixel is.
+Magnification, camera and working distance differ per device, so the scale has to be set from the image itself.

+**How to calibrate.** Select the scale tool (key 7) and drag a line along one side of the 1.00 x 1.00 mm square that the capillaroscope burns into the image.
+A dialog appears asking what real distance that line represents.
+Enter the value and, next to it, choose the unit.

+**Choose `mm`, not `µm`.** One side of the square is 1 mm.
+Entering `1` with the unit set to µm makes every later measurement a thousand times too small.
+Before confirming, read the preview line in the dialog: it shows something like `742 px = 1000 µm → 742 px/mm · 1.348 µm/px`.
+If that line looks wrong, the calibration is wrong.

+**One scale per image.** The calibration belongs to the image it was made on.
+If the whole set was recorded at the same magnification, press "Apply scale to all images" to copy it to every image at once.
+Recalibrate whenever the magnification or the working distance changes.

+**Effect on measurements.** With a scale set, every measurement is reported in micrometres and is classified automatically: normal below 20 µm, dilated from 20 to 49.9 µm, giant from 50 µm.
+Without a scale, measurements are shown in pixels and are not classified.
+Changing the scale afterwards recalculates all existing measurements on that image; the annotations themselves are stored as coordinates and are never affected.

+**Where it ends up.** The calibration is written to `project.json` and appears in `image_level.csv` as `px_per_mm`, so any reviewer can verify how a diameter was derived.
+A scale bar is drawn in the bottom right corner of the canvas as a visual check.

-## 6. Counting definitions
+## 7. Counting definitions

 These definitions are fixed in the software.
 They must be agreed on before multicentre use, because the tool enforces consistency in clicking, not in judgement.